CS-Outreach-Session/Cyber-Hygiene/Introduction to Cyber Hygiene/README.md

 * Avoid using specific types of websites, when using public Wi-Fi.
 It’s a good idea to avoid logging onto websites where cybercriminals could capture your identity, passwords or personal information — such as social networking sites, online banking services or any websites that store your credit card information.

 # Strong Password #
-Millions of passwords were compiled into a dataset to discover the top 200 most often used passwords worldwide in 2021 by a password management service [NordPass](https://nordpass.com/most-common-passwords-list/).
+Millions of passwords were compiled into a dataset to discover the top 200 most often used passwords worldwide in 2021 by a password management service called [NordPass](https://nordpass.com/most-common-passwords-list/).

 * Secure passwords are difficult for others to guess or for computers intended for this purpose to crack.
 * Password's cracking entails a computer doing a brute force attack on a large number of password combinations until it discovers the one that is your password.
 Passwords that are simple and widely used are easily cracked.